davecats/gke/README.md

 ```#define wholefiled```
 of *step2/step2_gke.cpl* (line 17).
 Doing so will deactivate loading the whole velocity field and only a pair (iy1,iy2) of wall-parallel planes of the velocity field will be loaded at a time.
 Beware that this increases the I/O and possibly slows down calculations.

+### Database

+The directory *database* constains the GKE analysis performed for turbulent channels at two different values of friction Reynolds number Retau=200 and Retau=1000.
+Refer to database/README.md for further information!

 ### Contacts

 Dr. Davide Gatti